hyperledger-archives/sawtooth-core/docs/source/introduction.rst

 is proportional to the resources contributed (in this case, resources are general purpose processors with a trusted execution environment).
-An attestation of execution provides information for verifying that the certificate was created within the TEE (and that the validator waited the allotted time).
+An attestation of execution provides information for verifying that the certificate was created within the enclave (and that the validator waited the allotted time).
 Further, the low cost of participation increases the likelihood that the population of validators will be large, increasing the robustness of the consensus algorithm.

-Our “proof of processor” algorithm scales to thousands of participants and will run efficiently on any Intel processor that supports SGX.

-**As noted in the caution above, the current implementation simulates the behavior of the PoET algorithm running in a trusted execution environment and is not secure.** There are some benefits to using a simulator:

-    * It does not require you to have a processor which supports SGX in order to experiment with Sawtooth Lake.

-    * It allows running many validators (nodes) on a single system.
-An SGX implementation of PoET will allow only a single node per CPU socket.

 Getting Sawtooth Lake